/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Dynamic Client Registration

 The client should then use the MCP Scope Selection Strategy and create a DCR request payload.
 The client makes an HTTP POST request to the Curity Identity Server's registration endpoint.
-To do so, the MCP client uses the registration_endpoint from authorization server metadata.
+To do so, the MCP client uses the registration_endpoint from authorization server metadata and sends a request similar to the following.

 json